Academic Course : B.A - L.L.B

 Objectives:

-Translation of thoughts into words- spoken and written is an essential ingredient of an effective lawyer The students should be trained in drafting of pleadings and conveyances and other essential documents The skill of drafting can be acquired and sharpened by undertaking the exercises under the supervision of an expert in the field The course aims at equipping the students with drafting skills.
+Translation of thoughts into words-spoken and written is an essential ingredient of an effective lawyer.
+The students should be trained in drafting of pleadings, conveyancing including legislative drafting, plain language drafting and other essential documents.
+The skill of drafting can be acquired and sharpened by undertaking the exercises under the supervision of an expert in the field.
+The course aims at equipping the students with drafting skills and further designed to understand and explain the role of legislative drafting in implementing public policy; to prepare basic legislative clauses and instruments of subordinate legislation with appropriate structure and internal coherence and demonstrate through written work and viva-voce the ability to re-draft legal texts in plain language while maintaining their legal effect.

 Examination and allocation of marks:

-2) Each student shall undertake 15 practical exercises in conveyancing, which carries 45 marks
+Each student shall undertake 15 practical exercises in Conveyancing which carries 45 marks (3 marks each).

-3) The above-mentioned drafting of pleadings and conveyancing exercises shall be in the handwriting of the students on one side of the bond size papers The papers shall be bound accompanied by a certificate signed by the course teacher and the principal to the effect that it is the bonafide work of the concerned candidate.
+The above-mentioned drafting and Conveyancing exercises shall be in the handwriting of the students on one side of the bond papers.
+The papers shall be bound accompanied by a certificate signed by the course teacher and the Director / Principal to the effect that it is the bonafide work of the concerned candidate.

-4) The cover shall indicate the name of the examination, subject, seat number, and the center code number .
+The cover page shall indicate the name of the examination, subject, seat number, and the center code number.

-At the end of the semester, the student shall appear for a viva voce, which shall carry 10 marks Viva to be conducted by the Principal and the course teacher.
+At the end of the semester, the student shall appear for a viva-voce, which shall carry 10 marks.
+Viva-voce to be conducted by the Director/Principal and the Course Teacher.

 III Year VI SEMESTER